madeso/cz/readme.md

 ## Strong typedefs

+## Can build functions that has compile errors

+They will assert/crash at runtime with an error but this might be desirable if you know during a refactor that some part of the code is never touched but you want to test the assumption that the refactor fixed a bug/improved perf.

 ## Macros changes

 - Macros have return types and arguments, and just like functions they have typpes.